sudhaus7/typo3-xlsimport/Documentation/Index.rst

       en

 :Description:
-      Importing Excel aand other formats in TYPO3 database
+      Importing Excel and other formats in TYPO3 database

 :Keywords:
       data, import, excel, csv